Kralupy nad Vltavou: Transport

-The town is an important railway hub.
-The main line from Prague to Dresden runs through it as well as two other lines of lesser importance.
-The Vltava River is still used for transport.

-Three bridges across the Vltava River are in the town – T. G. Masaryk Bridge (a highway bridge built in 1920s), a footbridge with bicycle lane (built in 1990s) and a railway bridge.
+There are no railways or major roads passing through the municipal territory.

+Kralupy nad Vltavou is a railway hub.
+The town is located on the major railway line Prague–Děčín It is also the start of the lines to Neratovice and to Slaný.
+The town is served by four train stations and stops: Kralupy nad Vltavou, Kralupy nad Vltavou-předměstí, Kralupy nad Vltavou-Minice and Zeměchy.
+The station Chvatěruby, which primarily serves the neighbouring municipality of Chvatěruby, is also located in the territory of Kralupy nad Vltavou.

+The Vltava River is used for transport.
+A sports wharf is located in Kralupy nad Vltavou.

 Sights

-Kralupy nad Vltavou is poor in monuments.
-The landmark of the town centre is the Church of the Assumption of the Virgin Mary and Saint Wenceslaus.
-It was builr in the neo-Gothic style in 1894–1895.
+The main landmark of the town centre is the Church of the Assumption of the Virgin Mary and Saint Wenceslaus.
+It was built in the neo-Gothic style in 1894–1895.
 It represents one of the few preserved historical buildings in a town heavily disturbed by modern reconstruction and industrial production.

 The Church of Saint James the Great is located in Minice.
 The originally Gothic church was rebuilt in the early Baroque style in 1668–1678.

 The Church of the Nativity of Saint John the Baptist in Zeměchy is a Baroque church from 1723.

+The Good Soldier Švejk statue was unveiled in 2017 in front of the town hall.
+The statue is looking in the direction of the local drugstore, which was owned by Jan Vaněk, the person who was the inspiration for the same-named character in the world-famous novel The Good Soldier Švejk written by Jaroslav Hašek.
+Kralupy nad Vltavou is mentioned seven times in the book.